ToZeimetz/EndpointParser/README.md

 </repositories>
 ```

-The same structure would also work in gradle!
-Afterwards your maven will be able to find this repository as dependency.
-You just need to copy paste the following in your dependencies section.
+Afterwards your maven will be able to find the following dependency in github.
+You just need to copy paste this part to your dependencies section and maven will be able to download and use this repository.

 ```
 <!--https://github.com/ToZeimetz/EndpointParser -->